 Genomic sequencing

-Genomic sequencing involves decoding the complete DNA sequence of an organism (Pareek et.al., 2011).This technology enables researchers to identify genes, detect mutations, study adaptive traits, and analyze evolutionary relationships.
+Genomic sequencing involves decoding the complete DNA sequence of an organism (Pareek et al., 2011).This technology enables researchers to identify genes, detect mutations, study adaptive traits, and analyze evolutionary relationships.
 Whole-genome sequencing (WGS) has been applied to a wide range of animal taxa including elephants, whales, pangolins, and amphibians.
 These studies inform conservation strategies by revealing demographic histories, patterns of gene flow, and vulnerabilities to disease or environmental change.
 For example, the genome of the endangered Sumatran orangutan (Pongo abelii) provided insights into its divergence from Bornean populations, aiding in conservation planning.

 CRISPR and gene editing